reiryuki/Sound-Enhancement-Sony-Xperia-10-Magisk-Module/README.md

 - This FX will deactivates other any global type soundfx while turned on
 - Will take about 3 minutes after device boot until the FX is started
 - DSEEHX is only works with supported vendor audio primary library (Sony Xperia vendor partition)
+- Changing "ro.product.manufacturer" to "Sony" if you enable Dolby Atmos option

 ## Requirements
+- Sound Enhancement:
+  - Android 10 until 12
+  - Magisk installed
+- Dolby Atmos:
+  - 64 bit architecture
   - Android 10 until 12
   - Magisk installed

 ## Tested
 - Android 10 arm64 CrDroid ROM